MixxitTeam/allotment/README.md

 pagegen.py -a checktextures
 ```

-[^1]: This wiki uses a patched version of SimpleJekyllSearch.
+<b name="f1">1</b> This wiki uses a patched version of SimpleJekyllSearch.
 See [this pull request](https://github.com/christian-fei/Simple-Jekyll-Search/pull/178).
-Until the pull request will be merged, please [compile the fork from source](https://github.com/jonaskohl/Simple-Jekyll-Search).
+Until the pull request will be merged, please [compile the fork from source](https://github.com/jonaskohl/Simple-Jekyll-Search). [↩](#a1)